yosalx/Matrix_Calculator/README.md

 ├── test                    # Contains files that can be used to be tested in the program
 ```

-#### Bin folder
-Contains bytecode files compiled from the .java program created in the src folder.

 ### How to Compile and Run the program
 1. Clone this repository
 2. Open the terminal and go to where the repo is